 - Avoiding the Single Supplement

-- How do I know if the Single Supplement Applies to My Trip?
+- How to Determine if a Single Supplement Applies to Your Trip

 - The Single Supplement – It’s not too complicated